Josh-Ruben/facemash/README.md

 facemash
 ```

 On first launch, your operating system may ask for Camera permission.
-Approve the permission request, then relaunch facemash if needed
+Approve the permission request, then relaunch facemash if needed.

 ## Features